 David "Cop" Roberson is one of the veterans on this list, not only has been been playing on professional teams since at least season 1, his skill also transcends the rift.
 Playing with Team Curse and moving to Curse Academy from December 2011 all the way through until January 2015, his most recent team has been Team Dignitas where he has returned to coach the team during their 2017 Spring Split.

-William "Stunt" Chen is the youngest player of the bunch, still trying to find himself a starting place on a roster as he currently shares the support role with legend Xpecial.
-Although only playing 3 games this season, he was one game away from qualifying for the LCS with Team Liquid Academy last year in the summer split promotion.
+William "Stunt" Chen is the youngest player of the bunch, now representing Immortals.
+He was one game away from qualifying for the LCS with Team Liquid Academy last year in the summer split promotion.
 Going to a full 5 games, Stunt and the rest of TLA failed to qualify for the 2017 Spring Split.
-He is currently the substitute for a surging Team Dignitas.